-Legal Opinion The Bonds are offered when, as, and if issued subject to the approval of legality by Friday, from gross income for federal income tax purposes and is not an item of tax preference for purposes of the federal alternative minimum tax; provided however, that with respect to certain corporations, interest on the Bonds will be taken into account in determining annual adjusted financial statement income for the purpose of computing the federal alternative minimum tax.
+Legal Opinion The Bonds are offered when, as, and if issued subject to the approval of legality by Friday, excludable from gross income for federal income tax purposes.
 Bond Counsel expresses no opinion regarding other federal income tax consequences relating to the accrual or receipt of interest on the Bonds.
 In Bond Counsel's further opinion, the interest on the Bonds is exempt from all taxes of the State of Arkansas, including income, inheritance and property taxes.
-See TAX EXEMPTION.
+See TAX MATTERS.